1998 Kazakhstan Cup final

-The 1998 Kazakhstan Cup Final was the sixth final of the Kazakhstan Cup.
+The 1998 Kazakhstan Cup final was the sixth final of the Kazakhstan Cup.
 The match was contested by Irtysh and Kaisar-Hurricane at Central Stadium in Almaty.
-The match was played on 10 June 1998 and was the final match of the competition.
+The match was played on 10 June 1998 and was the final match of the competition with Irtysh beating Kaisar-Hurricane 2–1 after extra time.

 Background

 Irtysh and Kaisar-Hurricane played the first Kazakhstan Cup Final.

 Irtysh and Kaisar-Hurricane three times during the season of league were played.
 On May 17, 1997, Irtysh has won the first competition to the score 1–0 in the Central Stadium.
 The only goal was scored by Viktor Antonov.
 On September 2, 1997, Kaisar-Hurricane has beaten Irtysh with the score 1–0.
 The goal marked out Seitzhan Baibosynov.
 In the third match Irtysh was beaten by Kaisar-Hurricane with the score 1–0.
 The goal was scored by Oleg Malyshev.